linjiw/linjiw.github.io/content/post/GAN Editing/index.md

 1. Implement the code for synthesizing images from drawings to realistic ones using the optimization procedure in `draw()`.

 ### Deliverables
-<p style="text-align: center;"> Draw some cats and experiment with sparser and denser sketches and the use of color.
-Show example outputs along with commentary on what seems to have happened and why. </p>
+<div class="text-center"> Draw some cats and experiment with sparser and denser sketches and the use of color.
+Show example outputs along with commentary on what seems to have happened and why. </div>

 | Target | Results |
 |:-------:|:---------------:|